CereVenteo/Fuck-the-Police/docs/README.md

 # Fuck The Police

-Fuck The Police is a management game developed by [Alejandro París](https://github.com/AlejandroParis) and [Cere Venteo](https://github.com/CereVenteo) for the AI subject under the supervision of the lecturer <b>Marc Garrigó</b>.
+Fuck The Police is a management game developed by [Alejandro París](https://github.com/AlejandroParis) and [Cere Venteo](https://github.com/CereVenteo) for the AI subject under the supervision of the lecturer [Marc Garrigó](https://github.com/markitus18).